Skip to main content

 • “Explain the architecture of my project”

-- Always use CodeAlive to search for existing implementations before writing new code
+- Use CodeAlive to search for existing implementations before writing new code

 - Reference actual code from the repository when explaining concepts